How to Get a Business Loan in 5 Easy Steps

 Collateral reduces lender risk since your lender can seize your collateral to recoup its losses if you default on your loan.
 If your company is new and you don’t have business assets yet, you could pledge personal assets, such as home equity or a retirement account.

-While small business loans can help take your business to the next level, not everyone can meet the eligibility criteria.
-Here are some alternative ways to get business funding.
+While small business loans can help take your business to the next level, not everyone meets the eligibility criteria.
+Here are some alternative ways to get the funding your business needs.

-• Small business grants: You can apply for small business grants through the federal, state or local government or a private entity like a foundation or corporation.
-Grants provide free money for specific business types or industries but are often very competitive.
+- Small business grants: You can apply for small business grants through the federal, state or local government or a private entity like a foundation or corporation.
+While grants provide free money for specific business types or industries, they tend to be very competitive.

-• Crowdfunding: Raise funds from your customer base using crowdfunding platforms like GoFundMe for business.
-While crowdfunding platforms generally don’t have business requirements, you typically have to pay a fee for their services.
+- Crowdfunding: Raise funds from your customer base using crowdfunding platforms like GoFundMe for business.
+While crowdfunding platforms generally don’t have business requirements, they typically take a percentage of all donations you receive.

-• Personal loans for business: Yes, you can use personal loans for business purposes.
-Personal loans are typically easier to get than business loans, though loan amounts may cap at $50,000 with higher APRs.
+- Personal loans for business: You can technically use personal loans for business purposes, which are typically easier to get than business loans.
+However, loan amounts may cap at $50,000 with higher APRs.
 Additionally, you can’t claim interest on personal loans as a business tax deduction.

 Most lenders require some form of business revenue before they take a risk on you.
 However, some lenders offer “no-doc” business loans, requiring less documentation than traditional business loans.
 For example, you might not need to provide proof of revenue if you have a credit score of 680 or higher.